-This is something God once spoke to me…
+This is something God spoke to me this week…

 You may recall, I shared with you how God began speaking to me in January about the scripture found in Deuteronomy 8:18; But you shall remember the LORD your God, for it is He who is giving you power to make wealth, that He may confirm His covenant which He swore to your fathers, as it is this day.

 For months, God has been speaking to me about this power He has given us to prosper.

 When He spoke to me about today’s harvest being from the seeds I sowed last season, I began to ponder this truth.